Do you use email marketing to grow your eCommerce sales?

 Remember, you’re building relationships.
 To achieve this, I like to write conversationally, not all corporate speak or like a TV advertisement.

-Here’s how to write emails that don’t come across as manipulative or sales-y:
+Here’s a few ideas to write emails that don’t come across as manipulative or sales-y:

 - Give proof that it’s true – for example, do you have a customer who had the same problem you discussed in point 1 and that you were able to help solve?
 Social proof (testimonials) sell.